 - James Bond 007 for the Game Boy has this.
 One mid-game boss is a big, burly man that the game has hyped up as being a major threat.
 However, he's actually a wimp; he gives up after one hit from any weapon and starts crying.

-- At the end of the first chapter of Alice: Madness Returns you face the Dormouse and March Hare who are driving a giant robot.
+- At the end of the first chapter of Alice: Madness Returns, you face the Dormouse and March Hare, who are driving a giant robot.
 Dramatic music begins to play, the robot begins to prepare its attack... then a giant teapot falls from the ceiling and kills them both.
+Word of God states that while a boss fight was originally planned to be implemented, the developers lacked the time to properly implement it and as such the two were disposed of in a cutscene.

-- In the Adventure Time video game, there's Bliblob, the Cutest Warrior (one of the Cute King's lackeys from the episode "Conquest of Cuteness").
+- In Adventure Time: Hey, Ice King!
+Why'd You Steal All Our Garbage?!, there's Bliblob, the Cutest Warrior (one of the Cute King's lackeys from the episode "Conquest of Cuteness").
 He is destroyed in one hit.

 - Obscure ZX Spectrum game Oriental Hero is so impossibly difficult that the only way to even reach the final boss is cheating.
 The final boss himself on the other hand... well, look for yourself.